-Rumberger, Kirk & Caldwell’s Casualty Defense Group represents a large variety of clients in a wide range of matters throughout Florida, including representation of various businesses directly, as well as through insurance companies, TPAs, and adjusting firms.
-This group is well represented in each of RKC’s four offices throughout the state, anchored by experienced litigators to provide cost-efficient defense, including serving as regional and statewide counsel for national retailers and risk pools.
+Rumberger, Kirk & Caldwell’s Casualty Litigation Group represents a large variety of clients in a wide range of matters throughout Florida and Alabama, including representation of various businesses directly, as well as through insurance companies, TPAs, and adjusting firms.
+This group is anchored by experienced litigators to provide cost-efficient defense, including serving as regional and statewide counsel for national retailers and risk pools.

 Motor Vehicle Accidents

 - Rizzotto v.
-J & J Baker Enterprises (Martin County).
+J & J Baker Enterprises (Martin County, FL).
 Successful resolution of case after three days of trial in trucking accident.

 - Redinger v.
-Alvey Systems (Orange County).
+Alvey Systems (Orange County, FL).
 Defense verdict for conveyor manufacturer in case involving serious arm injury to a warehouse employee.

 - Jones, et al. v.
 Edge Products, (Clarke County, AL).
 Case involving a horsepower enhancement product and the two plaintiffs driving at an extremely high rate of speed in their pickup truck prior to leaving the road and impacting a tree several feet above the ground.
 Significant scientific evidence was gathered which resulted in a favorable settlement between the parties prior to trial.